tbdlarsen/sem5/mi/Artificial Intelligence and Agents.md

 ###### Computational agent
 an [[Agent]] whose decisions about its actions can be explained in terms of computation, meaning its decision can be broken down to primitive operations that can be implemented on a physical device.

+#todo the use of the turing model
+#todo Winograd schema
+#todo Grosz question
+#todo Common sense and Knowledge
+#todo intelligence trough other things than language
+#todo natural intelligence
+#todo organizations
+#todo source of human intelligence